The cover of the February 1965 Bulletin of the Amateur Entomologists' Society.

 In 1937, the name of the group changed to The Amateur Entomologists' Society, which has remained unchanged since then.

 The Brimstone butterfly first appeared as the emblem of the Society in 1939.
 This butterfly is still our emblem today.
-Our first ever annual exhibition was also held in 1939, and is now held each year.
+Our first ever annual exhibition was also held in 1939.
+The exhibition is annual and has been held at Kempton Park Racecourse since 1988.
 The outbreak of World War 2 curtailed the activities of the Society for several years, but once hostilities ceased our society went from strength to strength.

 Our present journal first appeared as The Bulletin in 1939, and it was also during this year that our first non-periodical publication, a leaflet entitled "Coleoptera Collecting", was produced.
 Producing low cost entomological publications remains one our main activities today.

 The number of members using the Wants and Exchange section of The Bulletin continued to grow, which resulted in the first Wants and Exchange list being produced.
 This list has appeared almost without break since then.

 In 1972, the membership numbers exceeded 1,000 for the first time, and three years later we became a registered charity.